MicrosoftDocs/memdocs/sccm/protect/understand/unattended-recovery.md

 # Unattended site recovery for Configuration Manager

-*Applies to: System Center Configuration Manager (Current Branch)* To perform an [unattended recovery](/sccm/protect/understand/recovery#site-recovery-procedures) of a Configuration Manager central administration site or primary site, you can create an unattended installation script and use Setup with the /script command option.
+*Applies to: System Center Configuration Manager (Current Branch)* To perform an [unattended recovery](/sccm/protect/understand/recovery#site-recovery-procedures) of a Configuration Manager central administration site or primary site, you can create an unattended installation script and then use Setup with the **/script** command option.
 The script provides the same type of information that the Setup Wizard prompts for, except that there are no default settings.
 All values must be specified for the setup keys that apply to the type of recovery you are using.

- You can run Configuration Manager Setup unattended by using an initialization file with the /script Setup command-line option.
-Unattended setup is supported for recovery of a Configuration Manager central administration site and primary site.
  To use the /script setup command-line option, you must create an initialization file and specify the initialization file name after the /script setup command-line option.
-The name of the file is unimportant as long as it has the .ini file name extension.
+The name of the file is unimportant as long as it has the **.ini** file name extension.
 When you reference the setup initialization file from the command line, you must provide the full path to the file.
-For example, if your setup initialization file is named setup.ini, and it is stored in the C:\setup folder, your command line would be:
+For example, if your setup initialization file is named *setup.ini*, and it is stored in the *C:\setup folder*, your command line would be:

  **setup /script c:\setup\setup.ini**.